-Do not fry food at high temperatures -- you don't need smoke from cooking oil.
-Do not vacuum or burn candles.
-Do not use fireplaces or wood heaters unless absolutely necessary.
+Do not fry food at high temperatures -- you don't need to breath smoke from cooking oil getting too hot.
+Do not burn candles.
+Do not use fireplaces or wood heaters unless they are vented correctly.
 Avoid air fresheners, incense, and cigarette smoke, too.

 A wet dish cloth is more beneficial than a face mask.
 Face masks are designed to trap larger particles like sawdust, not smoke.

-© Bruno ismael da silva Alves | Dreamstime Stock Photos
+© Darko Draskovic | Dreamstime Stock Photos

 "The only way to really learn about herbal medicine is to touch and smell herbs, taste them, use them daily, and grow them if possible.
 Herbal medicine is a way of life.
 It is not a quick fix." ...
 Janice Boling herbalist, web designer, writer, photographer